List of content you will read in this article:

-The most popular open-source operating system Ubuntu 20.04, an LTS (Long Term Support) version.
-The operating system has earned a lot of fame and appreciation in the Linux community.
-The latest version is different in terms of graphical and visual design performance levels.
+The most popular open-source Linux operating system is the LTS(Long Term Support) version of Ubuntu 20.04.
+The operating system has earned much fame and appreciation in the Linux community.
+The latest version is different regarding graphics and visual design performance levels.
 The theme is totally different from the previous version.

 There are three different variants available:

-Ubuntu has greatly improved the graphical search feature to provide you with accurate file search results.
-An efficient search screen provides the relevant output of your commands.
-This method has made the file searching process more quick and easy to use.
+Ubuntu has dramatically improved the graphical search feature to provide accurate file search results.
+An efficient search screen provides the relevant output of your Linux commands.
+This method has made search file in Ubuntu process more quick and easy to use.

 - Keywords relating to your file.